jerryjiang/Yoga-Book-C930/README.md

       In the boot screen, choose **Use a device** and then choose your USB device name.
 If USB disk is not listed, use method 2.

-   2. Shutdown you C930, hold the **Volume Up** button, and then press Power Button, release Volume Up button when you see the Boot Menu.
+   2. Shutdown you Yoga Book C930, hold the **Volume Up** button, and then press Power Button, release Volume Up button when you see the Boot Menu.

 3. Now, you should see the Android x86 boot screen **in portrait**.